fbladilo/cam-ripsaw/README.md

-# CAM ripsaw POC role
+# CAM POC ripsaw role

 ## Purpose
-This is a POC project that will install CAM on a existing OpenShift cluster pair, deploy a sample application with PVs and migrate it recording the amount of time exclusively spent on migration.
-The goal of this POC is to serve as a base to identify any challenges and feasibility for ripsaw consumption.
+The goal of this CAM POC is to serve as a base to identify any challenges and feasibility for ripsaw consumption.

 ### Prerequisites

-* OCP source and destination clusters, supported releases OCP 3.7 to 4.4
+* OCP source and destination clusters, supported releases OCP 3.7 to 4.x
 * Cluster admin privileged account for source and destination clusters
 * Amazon AWS ansible cloud modules
 * RH subscription credentials